 Moreover, it is very cost-effective as it may avoid port wasting.
-There are six blank ports on the panel.
+There are six blank ports on the mutimedia adapter patch panel.
 Generally, users can make use of all of them or deploy suitable number of adapters on it, so as to avoid waste of loaded ports.

-In addition to these two major benefits to the users, multimedia modular panel also has some other good features.
+In addition to these two major benefits to the users, blank multimedia adapter patch panel also has some other good features.
 It has a two-tier design, and the cover plate on the rear can add mounting stability.
 Also plastic clips are optional for fiber adapter installation.
 It will be very easy to configure the snap-in modules on the panel.
-One bonus this modular panel can bring is that it is fitted with FS FHD fiber enclosures and cable management panels, which provides a clean, flexible and tidy cable managing for your network.
+One bonus this patch panel can bring is that it is fitted with FS FHD fiber optic enclosures and cable management panels, which provides a clean, flexible and tidy cable managing for your network.

-Blank multimedia modular patch panel allows customization of installation for multimedia applications requiring integration of fiber optic cables and copper cables.
+Blank multimedia adapter patch panel allows customization of installation for multimedia applications requiring integration of fiber patch cables and copper cables.
 It is an ideal solution for a mixing copper and fiber link in some implementations.
 The flexible configuration it brings and cost-effectiveness it owns will no doubt make it a favorite in applications that require multiple port types.
 Every move, add, or change of coupler on it will be effortless.
-FS designed this multimedia modular panel for your convenience in fiber patching and cable management.
+FS designed this blank multimedia adapter patch panel for your convenience in fiber patching and cable management.
 For more details, please visit FS.COM.